 A dental extraction (also referred to as “pulling a tooth”) is the removal of a tooth from the mouth.
 Whenever possible, the extraction of a tooth is avoided because a missing tooth will eventually result in the improper alignment of the teeth and create problems with the functions of the mouth and jaw, including problems with chewing and speaking.
 Although a tooth extraction is a procedure of last resort, sometimes it can not be avoided.

-Dr. Trinh Phan is a skillful dentist in the Denton, Texas area.
-Patients who need to have a teeth extraction procedure, including wisdom teeth, trust their dental care to Dr. Phan.
+Dr. Trinh Pham is a skillful dentist in the Denton, Texas area.
+Patients who need to have a teeth extraction procedure, including wisdom teeth, trust their dental care to Dr. Pham.
 Book your appointment with her by calling 940-565-5049.

 When is a Tooth Extraction Recommended?